our top 10 iOS board game apps (Updated Fall '17)

 Agricola is the quintessential “heavy Euro” game, featuring a laundry list of what have become cliches for the genre: worker placement, point salad, farming, sneakily brutal unforgivingness, nondescript wooden blocks, etc… The app allows new players to try out the game and genre, teaching it through a great tutorial series, and experienced players get to play a variety of modes including solo challenge and online play.

 Star Realms gets just about everything right.
 The two player deckbuilder makes for a fantastic multiplayer game, asynchronous or real-time.
 The app adds a tough AI opponent and an extensive campaign mode which provides dozens of fresh challenges.
-The app has been around for awhile but just received a major overhaul and remains fresh to long time and new players alike.
+The app has been around for awhile but received a major overhaul earlier this year and remains fresh to long time and new players alike.

 The one Carcassonne port to rule them all.
 Well, not really, but it should have been!
 This port gets the classic gateway game absolutely right, providing a fantastic version of the board game.
 Play with a slew of expansions, online or against AI, this is one of the apps that absolutely nails the port and is lucky enough to have a simple, easy to pick up game behind it to give it staying power.